docksal/docksal/docs/content/tools/redis.md

 version: "2.1"

 services:
+  # Redis
   redis:
+    extends:
+      file: ${HOME}/.docksal/stacks/services.yml
-    hostname: redis
+      service: redis
-    image: wodby/redis:4.0
-    environment:
-      - REDIS_MAXMEMORY=256m
 ```

 ### Environment Variables

 The following is listed on the [wodby/redis](https://github.com/wodby/redis) image for reference.
 **NOTE** This list may not be update to date with the repository.
+The following variables may also
+be set within your projects `docksal.env` file.

 | Variable                          | Default Value           | Description |
 | --------------------------------- | ----------------------- | ----------- |